mtpatter/opensciencecafe/_posts/tutorials/2017-11-08-spark-streaming-kafka-avro.md

   - spark

 ---

-Here I show an example of using Spark Streaming to process Avro formatted data from Kafka.
+I'll show here an example of using Spark Streaming to process Avro formatted data from Kafka.

 The notebooks for the code below and a Docker image are available here: